Peter Vestergaard Rasmussen & Kristina Bacher Svendsen, Senior Physician, Neurological Department Aarhus University Hospital

 The research project is gold standard, randomised, blinded and with a placebo control group.
 Expected participation of app. patients, who will receive CBD or placebo for 24 weeks.

-Carsten Hjorthøj, senior researcher at Psychiatric Center Copenhagen is to make a study on effect on the indication for which the medicinal cannabis is prescribed.
+Carsten Hjorthøj, senior researcher at Psychiatric Center Copenhagen.
+Study on effect on the indication for which the medicinal cannabis is prescribed.

-Gitte Handberg, Chief physician at Pain Center South Odense University Hospital and chairman of Danish Forum for Pain a.o. is to make a case-control study that is to collect data from patient files regarding the effect of the treatment with medicinal cannabis.
+Gitte Handberg, Chief physician at Pain Center South Odense University Hospital and chairman of Danish Forum for Pain a.o.
+Case-control study that is to collect data from patient files regarding the effect of the treatment with medicinal cannabis.

-Jens Søndergaard, research leader, Professor, ph.d. in clinical pharmacology, physician at Syddansk University – is to make a project that aims to evaluate patients´treatment, use and experienced effect of medicinal cannabis.
+Jens Søndergaard, research leader, Professor, ph.d. in clinical pharmacology, physician at Syddansk University.
+Project that aims to evaluate patients´treatment, use and experienced effect of medicinal cannabis.